AbdallahElamin/Test-Mahattati-Project_AI-Made/SETUP.md

 ## Troubleshooting

 ### Database Connection Error
-- Verify MySQL is running
+- Verify Supabase project is active
-- Check database credentials in .env
+- Check SUPABASE_URL and SUPABASE_ANON_KEY in .env
-- Ensure database exists
+- Ensure database tables are created (run database.sql in Supabase SQL Editor)
+- Check Supabase project status in dashboard

 ### Port Already in Use
 - Change PORT in server/.env